-The most practical solution for conversions where the roof is not being completely stripped is between- and under-rafter insulation with a 50mm ventilated airspace between the upper surface of the between-rafter insulation and the traditional sarking felt.
+For applications where the roof is not being completely stripped, a combination of between- and under-rafter insulation with a 50mm ventilated airspace between the upper surface of the between-rafter insulation and the traditional sarking felt is best.

 This is denser than the expanded version and is widely specified under floors and where there is contact with the ground.
 Suppliers include Dow Styrofoam and Knauf Polyfoam.